Before registering for the conference, please read the information regarding the registration process below:

 - Before registering on Eventbrite, you will need to know whether you require accommodation during the conference.
 If so, you will have the option of providing the name of another conference attendee who you will share a twin room with.

 - If you are selected to attend the conference, you will be expected to present a research poster during one of the poster sessions, or to give a research presentation during one of the oral sessions.
+Please tick the opt-out box during the registration process if you don’t want to give an oral presentation.

 Frequently asked questions: